Robbbo-T/Ampel360XWLRGA/CPT_0003-ATA_03-Minimum_Equipment.md

 - **Operational Experience and Historical Data:** Utilizing data from past inspections and maintenance records to optimize inspection frequencies.
 - **Equipment Criticality:** More critical equipment will be inspected more frequently to ensure reliability and safety.

+(See [Section 15.3 Inspection Timeline Chart](#153-inspection-timeline-chart) for the Inspection Timeline Chart visual representation.)

 #### 3.2.2 Inspection Techniques

 Specification of appropriate inspection techniques for different types of minimum equipment, using tools and procedures outlined in ATA guidelines.
 Examples include: